HugoRibeiro-A88287-UM/GroupChatHomework/README.md

 a ssh connection.
 It's also possible to use UART connection.
 That option won't be approached here.

 * Go to your local project folder

+* In PORT and IP put the raspeberry IP and the PORT you want to use

 * Type make transfer_server to send the executable to the raspberry;

 * Start executing the server on raspberry with the port number.
-    Use the command:
+    Use the command: ./TPCServerRasp.elf <PORT>
-    	./TPCServerRasp.elf <PORT>

 * Type make connect_client to connect the client to the server

 * Start communicate with your friends :)

-To send messages there are two way:

-* Default message to all clients:
+To Send a default message to all clients

         make send_default_msg

 OR

-* Specific messages:
+To send specific messages:

         ./send.out <command> <message>